nccgroup/LoggerPlusPlus/README.md

 - User can customise the column headers
 - Advanced Filters can be created to display only requests matching a specific string or regex pattern.
 - Row highlighting can be added using advanced filters to make interesting requests more visible.
+- Live requests and responses.
+- Multiple view options.
+- Pop out view panel.

 <b>Current Limitations:</b>

-- Cannot log the requests that do not have any responses.
-- Cannot log the requests' time.
+- Cannot log the requests' time unless originating from proxy tool.
-- Cannot calculate the delay between a request and its response.
+- Cannot calculate the delay between a request and its response unless originating from proxy tool.

 <b>Reporting bugs:</b>